meowFlute/practical_binary_analysis/ch4/README.md

-#Chapter 4

-A Simple Binary Loader
+# Chapter 4 - A Simple Binary Loader
 For this project I decided to experiment with getopt_long and some other things to make it useful.
 As a result, the following is what you get when you use the program
 ```console